 An inverted oasis of permanent dry land at the heart of the Okavango Delta, Chief's Island is big game country, a place where the animals that need water - but don't necessarily like getting their feet wet - thrive.

-Some 60km long and around 10km wide, the island is where both game drives and guided walks take place and many lodges are set either on it or close by.
+Some 60km long and around 10km wide, the island is where both game drives and guided walks take place and many lodges - including the luxurious Chief's Camp - are set either on it or close by.
 Part of Moremi Game Reserve, the island's wide range of habitats make for excellent bird watching and Chief's Island is home to all the major predators including good numbers of wild dog.

 Clustered around the Moremi Game Reserve are private concessions - clearly defined, sole-use areas of the Okavango Delta leased from the authorities and run by individual operators.
 Staying at one is a great option in that not only do private concessions deliver game viewing as good as Moremi's but most only accommodate one or two lodges and so the low number of visitors means a very exclusive, away-from-the-crowds experience.